 Asia, Africa + Latin America

-The Yale Collection of Musical Instruments first acquired a small number of Asian instruments from the Belle Skinner Collection in 1960.
+The Collection first acquired a small number of Asian instruments from the Belle Skinner Collection in 1960.
 Since then, the Collection’s holdings have steadily grown to include instruments from the indigenous cultures of Asia, Africa, and Latin America.
 Additionally, the Robyna Neilson Ketchum Collection of Bells contains bells from around the world.
 The Collection aims to increase its holdings by acquiring more instruments from various cultures.